Toni500github/customfetch/README.md

 Escape `<` or `&` when needed (especially for GUI compatibility).

 ## Plugins
-Plugins are what make Customfetch so flexible.
-They let you extend it beyond system information and fetch anything — weather, GitHub data, APIs, or whatever else you can imagine.
+Thanks to plugins, customfetch is able to fetch beyond system information and be able to fetch anything — weather, GitHub data, APIs, etc.

 You can easily install plugins from repositories using `cufetchpm`.
 For example: